-The Project Approval may be modified with approval from DPIE to change the conditions under which Colongra operates.
-Should a modification be required, the application should be developed in consultation with the Snowy Hydro Water & Environment Group, who will coordinate preparation of the application and supporting environmental assessments that may be required.
+The Project Approval may be modified with approval from DPE to change the conditions under which Colongra operates.
+Should a modification be required, the application should be developed in consultation with the Snowy Hydro Environment and Lands team, who will coordinate preparation of the application and supporting environmental assessments that may be required.

-The history of modifications to the Project Approval since originally approved by the DPI is as follows.
+The history of modifications to the Project Approval since originally approved by the DPE is as follows.